What Do They Mean: 9 Fascinating Stories about Places' Name in Asia

 Vientiane - the city of sandalwood

 The simple translation for China’s biggest city’s name is Above (shàng) the Sea (hǎi).
-This name was first known during the Song Dynasty in the 11th century, when there had already been a town named Shanghai in the area.
-Some minor disputes was raised regarding the exact meaning but many historians have made conclusion that Shanghai was indeed on the sea in Tang Dynasty (618-907), hence the name.
+This name was first known during the Song Dynasty in the 11th century when there had already been a town named Shanghai in the area.
+Some minor disputes were raised regarding the exact meaning but many historians have made a conclusion that Shanghai was indeed on the sea in Tang Dynasty (618-907), hence the name.
 Today, Shanghai is one of the most prominent port cities in the world.

 An aerial view of Shanghai at night

 The biggest river in Myanmar is named after the famous Irrawaddy dolphin which can be found in the lower parts of the river.
 These dolphins can be of much assistance to the local fishermen.
 They can drive fish towards the fishers using cast net and in return, they are rewarded with some bycatch.
 However, the Burmese name of the river, Ayeyarwady, though having a somewhat similar name, has a completely different meaning.
 It derived from the word Airavati, name of the elephant mount of Indra, an Indian god.
 In Indian mythology, elephants are believed to be the symbol of water.
 Nowadays, taking a cruise along the Irrawaddy River is emerging as one of the most exciting activities for Myanmar travelers.
 A comprehensive journey can take you from Mandalay to the ancient city of Bagan then reaches its final stop, Yangon.